aayush0325/movies-backend/endpoints/MOVIES.md

 Movies API Documentation

-api/v1/movies
+api/v1/movies/

 1. GET /

-- Description: Checks if the user is authenticated.
+- Description: Checks if the movies router is working and if the user is logged in.

 - Request Body: None

 - Possible Responses:
-  - 200 OK: User is logged in.
+  - 200 OK: Confirmation that the movies router is working and the user is logged in.
     Response:
     {
         "message": "You are logged in!"